swade1987/software-circus-ket-demo/README.md

 2. [Kismatic Provision](https://github.com/apprenda/kismatic-provision)

-Additionally, the demo uses [Packet.net](https://www.packet.net/) to provide the underlying infrastructure.
+Note: The demo requires you to have a [Packet.net](https://www.packet.net/) account to provide the underlying infrastructure.

 Follow the steps below to create the cluster and execute the demonstrations